tbmc/sporteasy-calendar-connector/Readme.md

 You can use mine, but at your own risk.

-:warning: Data in base64 are not ciphered.
+:warning: Data are encrypted but server still can decrypt it

 ``
 https://sporteasy-calendar-connector.tbmc.ovh/api?data={base64Data}